MOMOSTAFA0/Survey-Basket-API/README.md

-# Survey-Basket-API
-Survey Basket API is a system designed to simplify the process of creating and managing surveys.
-It allows users to design surveys, share them, collect responses, and gain insights from the results, all in a structured and efficient workflow.
 # Survey Basket API
 Survey Basket API is a production-style backend system built using ASP.NET Core Web API.
 It provides a complete solution for creating, managing, and analyzing surveys.

 ## 🚀 Features